sourcegraph/handbook/content/departments/product-engineering/product/process/surfacing_product_feedback.md

 View the [full list of product gap categories/subcategories](https://docs.google.com/spreadsheets/d/1lgfIJUGkGW0Cp6yJmOqpR-WcUaWj8LbEAg4jt6EH4oY/edit?usp=sharing) in Google Drive.

+New product gap submissions will be automatically posted to the #feedback channel, @-mentioning the PM responsible for the relevant product area.
+This automation relies on a [zap](https://zapier.com/app/editor/145738791), and the PM - area mapping is hard-coded there and should be modified when necessary.

 ## Product Gap Definitions

 - **Open** - needs to be reviewed/looked at by Product